-Eating and sleeping are usually thought of as mutually exclusive activities – you generally either do one or the other.
-But I’ve met plenty of people who get up from a sound sleep in the middle of the night and eat.
-And it’s not just a glass of milk or a couple of crackers – some get up and make themselves a big sandwich, heat up leftovers, or throw a frozen pizza in the oven.
+Eating and sleeping are usually thought of as mutually exclusive activities—you generally either do one or the other.
+But I’ve met plenty of people who get up from a sound sleep in the middle of the night and engage in sleep eating.
+And it’s not just a glass of milk or a couple of crackers.
+Some get up and make themselves a big sandwich, heat up leftovers, or throw a frozen pizza in the oven.
 Another client told me she often woke up in the morning to find dirty dishes in her kitchen sink – which wouldn’t be particularly alarming, except that she lived by herself and had no recollection of having eaten.
-She finally had to install a lock on the kitchen door to prevent herself from ‘sleep-eating’.
+She finally had to install a lock on the kitchen door to prevent herself from ‘sleep-eating.’

-Certainly, if you get up during the night and eat – whether you’re awake or asleep while you’re doing it – you’ll be putting away some extra calories.
+Certainly, if you get up during the night and eat—whether you’re awake or asleep while you’re doing it—you’ll be putting away some extra calories.
 When I ask people why they get up in the night and eat, they don’t usually say that they wake up and find themselves hungry.
 Instead, they’ll say that when they eat something, it helps them get back to sleep.
 It’s a subtle difference, but an important one – because it says that hunger isn’t the driver.
-Rather, they’ve developed a behavior chain that leads from eating to sleeping (wake up – can’t sleep – eat something – go back to sleep) – and every time they wake up and eat, they reinforce the notion that food helps them get back to sleep.
+Rather, they’ve developed a behavior chain that leads from eating to sleeping (wake up—can’t sleep—eat something—go back to sleep).
+Every time they wake up and eat, they reinforce the notion that food helps them get back to sleep.

 – Keep tabs on your caffeine and alcohol intake, since both can disrupt your sleep.

 – Watch those heavy dinners, late night snacks and beverages, too.
 Nothing ruins a good night’s sleep quite like indigestion and a full bladder.